yash17013366/HotelEase/backend/README.md

-# Project Bolt - Hotel Management System Backend
+# Project  - Hotel Management System Backend

-This is the backend API for the Project Bolt Hotel Management System.
+This is the backend API for the Project Hotel Management System.
 It provides RESTful endpoints for managing hotel operations including room management, bookings, user authentication, and more.

 ## Technologies Used